 - It is ok to make mistakes in class.
-Making mistakes in class is the best thing that can happen to you.
-You learn and will never make it again. - "Create a Culture in Which It Is Okay to Make Mistakes and Unacceptable Not to Learn from Them" ...
-"Recognize that mistakes are a natural part of the evolutionary process." ...
-"Don't feel bad about your mistakes or those of others.
+Making mistakes in class is actually the best thing that can happen to you.
+You learn and will never make it again © - From Ray Dalio's Principles (2017): - "Create a Culture in Which It Is Okay to Make Mistakes and Unacceptable Not to Learn from Them" - "Recognize that mistakes are a natural part of the evolutionary process." - "Don't feel bad about your mistakes or those of others.
 Love them!"
-Ray Dalio.
-Principles.
-2017

-Why I don't post slides before lecture
+One reason why I don't post slides before lecture

-From the Preamble of one of the best physics books: "How to read this book"
+From the preamble of one of the best physics books ever: "How to read this book"